async-go/company-handbook-template/pages/index.md

 ## What's next

-We have a lot of ideas on how to improve this handbook and make it easier to get started.
+We have a lot of ideas on how to improve this handbook template to make it easier to get started.
 You can check out our public [issues tracker](https://github.com/async-go/company-handbook-template/issues) and see what we have planned or submit your own ideas.

 ## Quick links